 For so long as not less than 60% of the shares of Preferred Stock originally issued remain outstanding, the holders of a majority of the then outstanding shares of Preferred Stock, voting together as a single class, shall have the right to elect two Preferred Stock Directors if the authorized number of directors on the board of directors is nine or fewer.
 Therefore, the holders of Preferred Stock are currently entitled to vote as a separate class to elect two Preferred Stock Directors.
 One of the two Preferred Stock Directors is up for election at the Annual Meeting.
 The holders of common stock are not entitled to vote in connection with the election of the Preferred Stock Directors.
 However, the owners of common stock are entitled to vote on the election of the remainder of the nominees to serve on the board, the Common Stock Directors.
-For the avoidance of doubt, the holders of Preferred Stock have the right to vote on all directors-both Common Stock Directors and Preferred Stock Directors-up for election.
-With respect to the election of Common Stock Directors, holders of Preferred Stock are entitled to the number of votes equal to the number of shares of common stock into which the shares of Preferred Stock held by such holder would be convertible.
+For the avoidance of doubt, the holders of Preferred Stock have the right to vote on all directors - both Common Stock Directors, holders of Preferred Stock are entitled to the number of shares of common stock into which the shares of Preferred Stock held by such holder would be convertible.